 Need Legal Help?
 Talk to an Employment Attorney for Wage Claim Disputes

 The Los Angeles employment attorneys at Mann & Elias help employees get the justice they deserve when an employer retaliates.
-We have a firm understanding of what they may do to punish you, or stall payments further.
-If you were unlawfully terminated, we will find a way to get your job back, and aggressively fight for compensation.
+We have a firm understanding of what they may do to punish you or stall payments further.
+If you were unlawfully terminated we would find a way to get your job back and aggressively fight for compensation.
 In the meantime, this article serves as a resource.
 Read on to learn more about your rights and how to combat your employers’ harassment in the workplace.

 Reporting Unpaid/Underpaid Wages